Towards a spectrally multiplexed quantum repeater

-In 2014, Sinclair \textit{et al.} proposed a repeater scheme exploiting frequency multiplexing, and demonstrated spectrally multimode photon storage together with mode shifting after feed-forward control \cite{sinclair2014spectral}.
-Here we focus on the demonstration of the remaining ingredients of this scheme: the multiplexed photon pair source, and demultiplexed detection of photons in different spectral modes.
-More precisely, we implement a novel alignment-free, frequency multiplexed photon pair source that is based on fiber-pigtailed, cavity-enhanced spontaneous parametric down-conversion (SPDC) in a nonlinear crystal and is easy to integrate with a practical quantum repeater.
+In 2014, Sinclair \textit{et al.} proposed a repeater scheme that exploits frequency multiplexing, and demonstrated spectrally multimode photon storage in a cryogenically-cooled Tm$^{3+}$:LiNbO$_3$ crystal together with mode shifting after feed-forward control \cite{sinclair2014spectral}.
+To complement this work, here we focus on the demonstration of the multiplexed photon pair source, demultiplexed detection of photons in different spectral modes, and, as a precursor to frequency-multiplexed quantum memory, a programmable spectral filter based on the same crystal.
+More precisely, we implement a novel alignment-free, frequency multiplexed photon pair source that is based on fiber-pigtailed, cavity-enhanced spontaneous parametric down-conversion (SPDC) in a nonlinear crystal and is easy to integrate within a practical quantum repeater.
 Our work builds on previous demonstrations of cavity-enhanced SPDC \cite{Ou1999,Scholz2007,pomarico2009waveguide,fekete2013ultranarrow,fortsch2013versatile,Ikuta2019,Seri2019}, but extends them from the characterization of either a single pair of spectrally-resolved modes or a large number of unresolved modes, to many pairs of spectrally-resolved modes, as required for a quantum repeater.

-Furthermore, as a simple spectral filter does not allow one to distinguish between different spectral modes (only one mode can be selected at a time), we also investigate a novel approach to frequency-resolved photon detection based on a Virtually Imaged Phased Array (VIPA) \cite{shirasaki1996large,shirasaki1999virtually,xiao2005eight}.
-Our setup provides high system efficiency (up to 26\%), superior spectral resolution compared to the use of standard diffraction gratings \cite{puigibert2017heralded}, and low cross-talk ($<-25$ dB).
+Furthermore, as a simple spectral filter does not allow one to distinguish between different spectral modes (only one mode can be selected at a time), we also study a novel approach to frequency-demultiplexed photon detection based on a Virtually Imaged Phased Array (VIPA) \cite{shirasaki1996large,shirasaki1999virtually,xiao2005eight, pietx2023spectrally} connected to an array of 8 fibers out of which we use 5.
+The demultiplexer provides a system efficiency up to 17\%, superior spectral resolution compared to standard diffraction gratings \cite{puigibert2017heralded}, and cross-talk below $-25\,$dB.
+See the Supplemental Materials (SM) for details.

+Finally, to filter the $795\,$nm photons, we create a spectral trench through persistent spectral hole burning \cite{macfarlane2002}.
+This approach is closely related to atomic-frequency-comb (AFC)-based quantum memory for light \cite{saglamyurek2011broadband}, differing only in the creation of a spectral bin with uniformly low optical depth instead of a periodic modulation (an AFC).
 Coincidence measurements reveal non-classical correlations between spectrally correlated photon pairs, and strongly reduced correlations between photons belonging to non-matched spectral channels.